|without a doubt, this was my favorite place to run...Crissy Field, San Francisco, CA|

 - the runs I will never take...not where...but with who.

 You shaped me in ways that are beyond my comprehension and I remain, even now, forever grateful.
 When people ask me if I still run, there's but the smallest chord of sadness but honestly, I can look them in the eye and say "it was a great ride."
-Those words and this entire reality reminds me that though we are broken, we can remain whole.
+Those words and this entire reality remind me that though we are broken, we can remain whole.
 That's a sure sign of God's grace....a revelation from a great sport that spawned many minutes and miles.

 |A spiritual place—the start line|